-Pancreatitis is a disease in which the pancreas becomes inflamed.
 The pancreas is a long, flat, pear-shaped organ located behind the stomach.
 It makes digestive enzymes and hormones, including insulin.
-In pancreatitis, the digestive enzymes attack the tissue that produces them.
+Acute pancreatitis is inflammation of the pancreas that occurs suddenly and resolves with proper treatment.

 Copyright © Nucleus Medical Media, Inc.